ju1ce/locomotion-experiments/README.md

 ## 2. Lean-to-move

 Second experiment was: lean in the direction you want to move, turn your hip into the direction you want to turn.
 This one actualy works fairly well, but still has significant drawbacks which may not make it very useful.

+### How to use:

+Download lean to move from the releases tab and extract it.
+Install the driver from driver_files.
+Have some sort of a waist tracker connected, such as a vive tracker, owotrack or apriltagtracker.
+Make sure it is set to waist!
+You will also have to set the bindings for any game you want to play - in the bindings menu, change the bindings for the hip_locomotion controller.
+Movement will usualy already be bound correctly, but you will have to bind trackpad to rotation.

+When everything is running, open and close the steamvr dashboard to recalibrate current hmd position as center and hip tracker rotation as center rotation.
+Use the pop up window to set the movement thresholds.

 ### Problems: